St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 They were not required for implementation until a grey Saturday morning in January 1965, four days after the death of the seemingly indefatigable,

 wartime leader.
-The plans included provision for an extraordinary procession through London, a ceremony at St Paul’s Cathedral, dispatch from the Tower
+The plans included provision for an extraordinary procession through London, a ceremony at St Paul’s Cathedral, dispatch from the

-Bladon in Oxfordshire; arrangements requiring the kind of military precision that would have pleased Churchill himself no-end.
+place at Bladon in Oxfordshire; arrangements requiring the kind of military precision that would have pleased Churchill himself no-end.

 Only a very few were privy to the secret preparations.
 The Duke of Norfolk led the organisation of events; the coordination of the religious